Lewis-Stuart-11/MikeBot/README.md

 Also, I found the video tutorial on this post to be **very helpful**: https://github.com/SWivid/F5-TTS/discussions/143

-Tip: Do not train for the entire number of epochs that it recommends- we found we got good results after around 1500 epochs (but this will vary depending on the amount of audio you want to train on)
+Tip: Do not train for the entire number of epochs that it recommends — we found we got good results after around 1500 epochs (but this will vary depending on the amount of audio you want to train on)

 To run F5-TTS audio, you can execute the workflow: ```video/f5-tts.json```.
 You will need to provide 10 seconds of audio and the associated text.
 To use your fine-tuned model, you will need to change *model* in the *F5TTSAudioInputs* node to your *.pt* file